 What is presented on this page are standard bibliographical sources that comprise Bulgarian national bibliography in both the generic sense of the phrase and the more specific.
 That means that the sources listed here attempt to be comprehensive for the subjects and time periods that they cover and/or are part of the official series Natsionalna bibliografiia na NR Bulgariia.
-Most of the titles below cover monographic items, as periodical resources and bibliographies of bibliographies for Bulgaria are presented elsewhere.
+Most of the titles below cover monographic items, as periodical resources and bibliography of bibliographies for Bulgaria are presented elsewhere.
 There is also a separate page for Bulgarian Monographic Bibliography which includes bibliographies of dissertations, of specific publishers and other works that do not constitute national bibliography.

 Modern Bulgarian publishing and bibliography had a rather late start compared to some of the other Slavic nations.
 (This page does not cover Old Bulgarian or OCS manuscripts and documents).
 Consider that by 1878 only about 1,650 Bulgarian books had been published.
 Since 1878 thousands more titles have been published and the Bulgarians then made a few attempts at comprehensive bibliographic coverage before the 1897 Bulgarski knigopis was established.
 1897 was the year that a law was passed on legal deposit of printed items.
 After World War II a Soviet style national bibliography took hold with separate series for different types of materials.
 All of these series are discussed either below or in one of the other pages devoted to Bulgarian resources.